google/xsecurelock/README.md

 * `saver_mplayer` and `saver_mpv`: Plays a video using mplayer or mpv, respectively.
 The video to play is selected at random among all files in `~/Videos`.
+* `saver_multiplex`: Watches the display configuration and runs another screen saver module once on each screen; used internally.
 * `saver_xscreensaver`: Runs an XScreenSaver hack from an existing XScreenSaver setup.